Kadoba/gamework/README.md

 A task that has its normal operations halted due to a delegate.

 **Halt Task**
-A halt task is a subtask that stops a sequence from progressing further until it is removed from its master or gamework.contineuSequence() is called.
+A halt task is a subtask that stops a sequence from progressing further until it is removed from its master or gamework.continueSequence() is called.

 **Sequence**
 A sequence is a series of queued tasks waiting to become subtasks.
 The subtasks are added to their master in the order that they were added to the sequence.